RodentOfUnusualSizee/IS434-Social-Analytics-Crypto/readme.md

 # Deliverables

-Our project includes a dashboard which plots our sentimental analysis and network analysis.
+Our project includes a dashboard which plots our sentiment analysis and network analysis.
-From our preliminary analysis, we have found some correlated cryptos and had group them together.
-The idea behind is so that we can still predict cryptos prices that have very little sentimental data but is corelated to the group of correlated cryptos.
+From our preliminary analysis, we found some correlated DeFi coins and grouped them together.
+This allows us to predict the prices of coins which have very little data but has high correlation to the group.

-## Sentimental Analysis Dashboard
+### Sentimental Analysis Dashboard

-Our sentimental analysis dashboard allows users to plot the sentiments on a price chart and any underlying selected crypto within the dashboard.
-There is also an accuracy indicator which is a simple algorithm that we build to show how accurate a sentiment is in regard to predicting the underlying price.
-Furthermore, there is an offset button that allows users to offset the sentimental line by 1 month to visually see if there are any insights.
+Our Sentiment analysis dashboard allows users to plot the sentiments on a price chart and any underlying selected crypto within the dashboard.
+There is also an accuracy indicator which is based off a simple algorithm we built to show how accurate a sentiment is with regard to predicting the underlying price.
+Furthermore, there is an offset button which allows users to offset the sentiment line by 1 month, allowing them to derive further insights.

-## Discord Network Dashboard
+### Discord Network Dashboard

-Our discord network dashboard represents users who have sent more than 200 messages in various Defi Channels.
+Our Discord network dashboard represents users who have sent more than 200 messages in various DeFi Channels.
 Larger nodes are the discord channels of different defi coins.
-Other nodes are the users who are sent messages the respective channels.
+Other nodes are the users who have sent messages in the respective channels.
 The thickness of edges represents the number of messages sent in their respective channels.
-This dashboard can be used to find out who is the key opinion leaders within the different clusters of crypto’s related discord channels
+This dashboard can be used to find out who are the key opinion leaders within the different clusters of crypto related discord channels

-## Twitter Network Dashboard
+### Twitter Network Dashboard

-Our twitter network dashboard represents users who have mentioned/hash tagged at least one of the Defi Coins more than 300 times.
-Larger nodes are the twitter mentions/hashtags of different defi coins.
-Other nodes are the users who mentioned certain Defi Coins.
-The thickness of edges represents the number of times the user mentioned the Defi Coin.
+Our Twitter network dashboard represents users who have mentioned/hashtagged at least one of the Defi Coins more than 300 times.
+Larger nodes are the twitter mentions/hashtags of different DeFi coins.
+Other nodes are the users who mentioned certain DeFi Coins.
+The thickness of edges represents the number of times the user mentioned the DeFi Coin.
-This dashboard can be used to find out who is the key opinion leaders within the different clusters of crypto’s related twitter mentions or hashtags
+This dashboard can be used to find out who are the key opinion leaders within the different clusters of crypto related twitter mentions or hashtags

-## Automated ETL Process
+### Automated ETL Process
-Our dashboard also includes a data manager that allows users to run scripts that automatically extract, clean, transform and load text, sentiment and price data into our dashboard.
-The automated ETL process allows our dashboard to show dynamic and up to date data for our business users to perform real time analysis.
+Our dashboard includes a data manager which allows users to run scripts that automatically extract, clean, transform and load text, sentiment and price data into our dashboard.
+The automated ETL process allows our dashboard to show dynamic and up to date data for business users to perform real time analysis.

 # How to Set Up
 **(Dev only not ready for prod)**

 *Currently the credentials for the scrape are personal credentials, please do not abuse it*

-Step 1 : Run main_app.py and backend-flash.py inside the dashboard folder
+Step 1 : Run `main_app.py` and `backend-flash.py` inside the dashboard folder
--	Make sure to pip install the required python packages
+-	Make sure to `pip install` the required python packages

 Step 2 : Run the network dashboards HTML files using live server or wamp
--	If you are to run the HTML files manually they are located in Dashboard/gephi and Dashboard/twitter network gephi
+-	If you are to run the HTML files manually they are located in `Dashboard/gephi` and `Dashboard/twitter network gephi`

 # Contributors